SeedSigner/seedsigner/docs/manual_installation.md

 tar -xzvf Python-3.10.10.tgz
 cd Python-3.10.10

-# configure takes ~6 minutes on a Pi Zero 1.3 to check what is available
+# Takes ~6 minutes on a Pi Zero 1.3 to check what is available
 ./configure --enable-optimizations

 # compiling takes ~80 minutes(!!) on a Pi Zero 1.3